DETAILED ACTION

 (a) providing an enclosure (Fig. 10, 100);

-(b) providing a device (Para.
-0134 – “energy storage system includes several energy storage modules”; An energy storage system is a device as outlined in the 112(f) interpretation) positioned within the enclosure, wherein the device comprises and is powered by a lithium ion battery (Fig. 10, 102; Para.
+(b) providing the device (Para.
+0134 – “energy storage system includes several energy storage modules”) positioned within the enclosure, wherein the device the lithium ion battery (Fig. 10, 102; Para.
 0004-0005 – “Lithium-ion battery”; Para.
 0115 – “Two battery modules 102 are disposed in any cavity 101”);

-(c) providing a source of a thermal runaway termination agent (Para.
+(d) providing a source of a thermal runaway termination agent (Para.
 0085 – “the fire extinguishing agent.”), wherein the source comprises a container (Fig. 10, 10) and a two-way control valve (Fig. 10, 21-27 & 33), wherein the container contains the thermal runaway termination agent (Para.
-0085 – “The fire extinguishing agent storage unit 10 is used to store and supply the fire extinguishing agent.), the two-way control valve is attached to an opening (Fig. 10, opening in container 10 that allows connection to 24 via a conduit) in the container, and the thermal runaway termination agent comprises HFC-227ea (Para.
-0129 – “the fire extinguishing agent includes: hexafluoropropane, accounting for 3% to 40% (by volume) of the fire extinguishing agent; heptafluoropropane, accounting for 3% to 40% (by volume) of the fire extinguishing agent; and carbon dioxide”; Hexafluoropropane is HFC-227ea.);
+0085 – “The fire extinguishing agent storage unit 10 is used to store and supply the fire extinguishing agent.”), the two-way control valve is attached to an opening (Fig. 10, opening in container 10 that allows connection to 24 via a conduit) in the container, and the thermal runaway termination agent comprises HFC-227ea (Para.
+0129 – “the fire extinguishing agent includes: hexafluoropropane, accounting for 3% to 40% (by volume) of the fire extinguishing agent; heptafluoropropane, accounting for 3% to 40% (by volume) of the fire extinguishing agent; and carbon dioxide”; Heptafluoropropane is HFC-227ea.);

-(d) providing a temperature sensitive tube (Fig. 11, L11 & L111-116; Para.
+(e) providing a temperature sensitive tube (Fig. 11, L11 & L111-116; Para.
 0121) containing an inert gas or a thermal runaway termination agent (Para.
 0026 – “the fluid is a fire extinguishing agent … the initial high-pressure fluid inside the fire extinguishing agent flow pipeline”) at a predetermined pressure (Para.
 0091 – “initial high-pressure fluid inside the fire extinguishing agent flow pipeline”) and temperature (Para.
 0131 – “The fire extinguishing agent is stored at room temperature and is pressurized”) suitable for normal operating conditions of the device (See 112(b) above.), wherein the tube has two ends (Annotated Fig. 11), wherein

 (i) one end is in communication with the control valve (L11 is in communication with the control valve via L1, 34, and 27 as shown in Fig. 10) and the other end is capped (Annotated Fig. 11 shows the termination of L11.),